 On community facilities whose provision furthers any benefit for pupils at the school.

-[Updated] Pupil premium is not a personal budget for individual pupils, and schools are not required to spend all of their allocated grant on eligible pupils.
+Pupil premium is not a personal budget for individual pupils, and schools are not required to spend all of their allocated grant on eligible pupils.
 The school will use the PPG to support other pupils with identified needs where appropriate, for example, on pupils who have or have had a social worker or, pupils who may be acting as a carer.

-[Updated] The school will decide the activities on which the PPG will be spent in line with the framework and ‘menu of approaches’ set out by the government in ‘Using pupil premium: guidance for school leaders’, and focussed on the three areas below:
+The school will decide the activities on which the PPG will be spent in line with the framework and ‘menu of approaches’ set out by the government in ‘Using pupil premium: guidance for school leaders’, and focussed on the three areas below:

-[New] High-quality teaching, such as staff professional development
+High-quality teaching, such as staff professional development

-[New] Targeted academic support, such as tutoring
+Targeted academic support, such as tutoring

-[New] Wider strategies to address non-academic barriers to success in schools, such as attendance, behaviour, and social and emotional support
+Wider strategies to address non-academic barriers to success in schools, such as attendance, behaviour, and social and emotional support

 Academically able pupils from disadvantaged backgrounds will be given as much focus as less academically able pupils.